chinasatokolo/chinasatokolo.github.io/_pages/press.md

 * **September 2024:** ["Nigeria begins AI push with Google-backed fund"](https://www.semafor.com/article/09/12/2024/nigeria-begins-ai-push-with-google-backed-fund) in Semafor
 * **August 2024:** ["The Realities of Women in Artificial Intelligence"](https://www.voaafrica.com/a/7765549.html) Segment on Voice of America "Our Voices" Program
 * **July 2024:** [“When A.I.
 Fails the Language Test, Who Is Left Out of the Conversation?”](https://www.nytimes.com/2024/07/26/technology/ai-language-gap.html) in the New York Times
+* **July 2024:** ["Shifting the narrative on AI in Africa"](https://www.brookings.edu/articles/shifting-the-narrative-on-ai-in-africa/) podcast episode in Foresight Africa
 * **June 2024:** [“World leaders discuss AI as China’s digital influence in Latin America grows”](https://www.voanews.com/a/world-leaders-discuss-ai-as-china-s-digital-influence-in-latin-america-grows-/7656592.html) in Voice of America
 * **June 2024:** [“A little-known AI startup is behind Nigeria’s first government-backed LLM”](https://restofworld.org/2024/nigeria-awarri-ai-startup-llm/) in Rest of World
 * **June 2024:** [“Once a Red Line, Connecticut Reps Press for Regulating Tech Sector”](https://ctexaminer.com/2024/06/03/once-a-red-line-connecticut-reps-press-for-regulating-tech-sector/) in CT Examiner